miyagi-sensei/georgia/class5/README.md

 4. 1 ≤ N, P ≤ 200000; 1 ≤ Q ≤ 200000

 What about the space complexity of the above 2 solutions?

-# Use j184 Mysterious Area to analyze time complexity

 ## [j184 Mysterious Area](https://judge.hkoi.org/task/j184)
 ### Problem Statement